 Students should comply with each other’s requests for quiet whenever their behavior or the behavior of their guests is such that it creates a disturbance.
 Students must realize that they are obligated to extend this courtesy whenever requested to do so.

-- Yelling between buildings, and placing speakers in windows facing outward is prohibited
+- Yelling between buildings and placing speakers in windows facing outward is prohibited.
+Megaphones are not allowed.

 - Pianos are available in most halls for resident enjoyment but should not be played during quiet hours and use may be restricted to accommodate for classes or other business functions.
-Playing of any other instruments in public areas is prohibited unless specifically authorized in advance by the Community Director.
+Playing of any other instruments/singing in public areas is prohibited unless specifically authorized in advance by the Community Director.
 Howard Hall has practice rooms available for use outside of the residence halls.

 - Due to the nature and sound produced, drums cannot be played in University Student Housing.
 Other instruments may be played quietly in residents’ rooms or practice rooms except during quiet hours.
 If at any time such activity results in a complaint, residents must stop playing.